 COACHES WISH LIST EQUIPMENT ITEM(S)

 PARTICIPATION FEES FOR 7 ON 7 TOURNAMENTS

+SUBSIDIZE COACHES FUNDRAISER AND PURCHASE OF FOOTBALL AND CHEER WARMUPS**

-*To receive the Senior benefits noted above, the players’ family must be a paid member of the Gridiron Club.
+*To receive the Senior benefits noted above, the players’ family must have been a paid member of the Gridiron Club each year they were on the team.

+**Warmups will only be issued for players whose family has paid for Gridiron Club membership

-Additionally, members of the Gridiron Club will receive Email updates during the season, Complimentary program books and football player/cheerleader roster cards.
+Additionally, members of the Gridiron Club will receive Email updates during the season, electronic rosters and complimentary End of Season Yearbook.

 The Gridiron Club runs the following events to raise the funds for the above: